EpochModTeam/Epoch/README.md

 http://epochmod.com

-This github is for public bug reports and feedback related to A3 Epoch.
+This github is for the latest server files, public bug reports, and feedback related to A3 Epoch.

 Lastest Stable Server Files:
 https://github.com/EpochModTeam/Epoch/archive/master.zip